nymea/nymea-image-builder/README.md

 ### Build the image:

+Here an example how to build an image (in this case Raspberry Pi 3):

-    $ sudo ./build-rpi2-image.sh
+    $ sudo ./build-rpi3-image.sh

 -----------------------------------------------------

-### Flash the image to the micro SD card (minimum size 2GB):
+### Flash the image to the micro SD card (minimum size 4GB):

 > **Note:** Please replace `sdX` with the device of your SD card.
 You can use `lsblk` to check which device is your SD card.

     $ sudo bmaptool copy --bmap ubuntu-image.bmap ubuntu-image.img /dev/sdX

-Once the process is finished you can insert the micro SD card into the Raspberry Pi 2, connect the ethernet cable and power it on.
+Once the process is finished you can insert the micro SD card into your device, connect the ethernet cable and power it on.

 -----------------------------------------------------

 ### Login
-You can try to connect to the Raspberry Pi 2 using the hostname of the device (`guh`):
+You can try to connect to the your device using the hostname of the device (`guh`):

     $ ssh guh@guh.local    # password: guh